OSPF6 Tab Configuration

 Modules

-Enable SNMP AgentX
+Enable SNMP AgentX:

 Enable agentx support for accessing FRR OSPF6 data via SNMP with the net-snmp package.